Compliance Monitor

 Convicted Janus Henderson trader was tracked by FCA market monitoring

-A former Janus Henderson research analyst is to be sentenced in July after being found guilty, alongside his sister, of insider dealing and money laundering offences by a jury at Southwark Crown Court.
+A former Janus Henderson research analyst has been found guilty, alongside his sister, of insider dealing and money laundering offences by a jury at Southwark Crown Court.
+They were sentenced to six years and five years' imprisonment, respectively.
 The suspicious trades were detected by the FCA's market monitoring systems.

 By Neasa MacErlean